 It will be the first man made object to cross the heliosphere , which is the final stop in our solar system.
 After being launched in 1977, Voyager 1 was the first probe to visit many of the outer planets.
+It has sent back countless original images from space, almost all of which have been released to the public .
+Although NASA does sell images, and many appear in copyrighted works (such as books); NASA is very good about releasing information into the public domain , almost all scientifically significant information from space is given to the public.
 Villages Furious about Copyright Fees for Folk Songs.
 The recent case of the local village of Pohorela being charged EUR 62.40 by copyright association SOZA because children sang copyrighted songs on Mothers’ Day has to be one of the most absurd cases of copyright being enforced in Slovakia.

 TheDaily first drew attention to the Pohorela case by sharing it on Facebook at the end of May, but the case is not unique.
 Other villages and towns may also receive the same kinds of bills, like the one sent to the village of Helpa, which is being charged possibly for singing the well-known folk song celebrating the village called “To ta Helpa!” , for instance.
+SOZA, which oversees the protection of music copyrights, is defending its position also because municipalities are supposed to conclude the necessary collective licence agreement before events take place.
 Quels droits d'auteur lorsqu'un robot compose une musique ?
 Music Pirates Will Be Unmasked, Despite Band’s Protests.
 Despite protests from the band All Shall Perish, the identities of 80 alleged file-sharers of their music are set to be handed over to a Panama-based copyright troll.